 Statement on Medication Error Rates

-Use of Medication Error Rates to Compare Health Care Organizations is of No Value
+Statement Advocating Against the Use of Medication Error Rates Based on Voluntarily Reported Errors to Compare Health Care Organizations

-The use of medication error rates to compare health care organizations is not recommended for the following reasons:
+The use of medication error rates to compare health care organizations or measure changes over time is not recommended for the following reasons:

 1. Differences in culture among health care organizations can lead to significant differences in the reporting of medication errors.
 Organizations that encourage medication error reporting by providing incentives and resources to report within a non-punitive, continuous quality improvement arena will likely report more medication errors than organizations that wish to conceal errors and punish individuals who are involved in or report errors.